LinusBorg/vue-simple-portal/README.md

 <!-- markdownlint-disable MD025 MD033 -->

-## Usage
+## What this is

-Given this html page, pretty general setup for a Vue app:

-The portal can be used to mount it slot content to the very end of the body element as an immediate child.
+`vue-simple-portal` allows you to mount its slot content to the very end of the body element (or potentially any other DOM element on he page) as an immediate child.

-This is generally useful for components/elements that need to be positioned absolutely or fixed in some way or another, like:
+Its main usecase are components/elements that need to be positioned absolutely relative to the document/viewport, or fixed in some way or another, like:

 * modals
 * drodowns
 * Alerts/notifications
 * Toasts

+## Usage

-Minimal example
+Minimal example:

 ```html
 <body>